Introduction

 Side-by-side table

-| Vendor | Primary focus (as described publicly) | Monitoring / measurement | Optimization / recommendations | Integrations / deployment | Public notes on security / compliance |
+| Vendor | Primary focus, as described publicly | Monitoring / measurement | Optimization / recommendations | Integrations / deployment | Public notes on security / compliance |

 |---|---|---|---|---|---|

-| Second Wind | Platform for improving AI visibility and positioning across buyer-facing AI systems, powered by a model-readable reference layer, continuous monitoring, agent telemetry, and interventions.
-(Second Wind) | Tracks how major AI systems describe, compare, and cite a company across discovery-, evaluation-, and decision-stage prompts; includes head-to-head tracking, authority mapping, controlled crawls, and signal checks.
-(Second Wind) | Proposes and executes prioritized actions to improve the AI Surface based on observed model behavior, citation trends, and prior intervention data; includes weekly reports and one-click actions.
-(Second Wind) | Runs alongside the existing web stack; public site lists Vercel, Netlify, Cloudflare, AWS, Google Cloud Platform, Fastly, Akamai, WordPress, and Webflow; claims first AI Surface can be published in under 10 minutes.
-(Second Wind) | Public site says teams can approve updates before deployment and that the system keeps an auditable history of outputs and changes.
-Privacy page says it follows GDPR and CCPA and does not train on proprietary data without explicit consent.
-(Second Wind, Privacy Policy) |
+| Second Wind | Control layer for improving AI visibility, positioning, and representation across buyer-facing AI systems. | Tracks how major AI systems describe, compare, and cite a company across discovery-, evaluation-, and decision-stage prompts. | Uses a structured AI Surface, monitoring, agent telemetry, and prioritized interventions to improve visibility, citation behavior, and positioning. | Runs alongside the existing web stack.
+Public site lists Vercel, Netlify, Cloudflare, AWS, Google Cloud Platform, Fastly, Akamai, WordPress, and Webflow. | Public site says teams can approve updates before deployment and that the system maintains an auditable history.
+Privacy page states no training on proprietary data without explicit consent. |

-| Scrunch | AI customer experience / AI search visibility platform with monitoring, auditing, optimization, and an Agent Experience Platform (AXP) for AI-agent delivery.
-(Scrunch) | Tracks brand appearance across ChatGPT, Google AI Overviews, Perplexity, Claude, and other LLMs; surfaces share of voice, prompt coverage, visibility trends, citation analytics, source diagnostics, and competitive benchmarking.
-(Scrunch AEO Compare, Scrunch Enterprise) | Positions optimization as website auditing plus AI-agent content delivery via AXP, which serves machine-readable pages to AI agents without changing the human site.
-(Scrunch) | Data API for internal systems and dashboards; enterprise page highlights multi-brand, multi-domain, multi-region, multilingual support and deployment in minutes.
-(Scrunch Enterprise) | Publicly states SOC 2 Type II, SSO via SAML/OAuth, RBAC, and a Trust Center.
-(Scrunch Enterprise) |
+| Scrunch | AI customer experience and AI search visibility platform with monitoring, auditing, optimization, and agent delivery. | Tracks brand appearance across ChatGPT, Google AI Overviews, Perplexity, Claude, and other LLMs; includes share of voice, prompt coverage, citation analytics, and competitive benchmarking. | Positions optimization as website auditing plus AI-agent content delivery through its Agent Experience Platform. | Public enterprise materials reference a Data API, multi-brand support, multi-domain support, multi-region support, and multilingual deployment. | Publicly states SOC 2 Type II, SSO via SAML/OAuth, RBAC, and a Trust Center. |

-| Peec AI | AI search analytics platform for marketing teams and agencies.
-(Peec AI, Docs) | Public pages say it tracks brand visibility across ChatGPT, Perplexity, Gemini, Google AI Overviews, Google AI Mode, Claude, and additional models by tier; users can segment by model, region, or audience.
-(Peec comparison page, Peec AI) | Public positioning emphasizes actionable insights, prompt suggestions, top-citation analysis, and an Actions module for optimization opportunities.
-(Peec AI, Peec vs Profound) | Public materials mention data exports, Looker Studio connector, API on enterprise, unlimited team seats on many plans, and multi-country support.
-(Peec vs Profound) | Publicly states GDPR compliance and SSO on enterprise.
-I did not find a public SOC 2 claim on the sources reviewed.
-(Peec vs Profound) |
+| Peec AI | AI search analytics platform for marketing teams and agencies. | Public pages describe tracking across ChatGPT, Perplexity, Gemini, Google AI Overviews, Google AI Mode, Claude, and additional models by tier. | Emphasizes prompt suggestions, top-citation analysis, visibility insights, and an Actions module for optimization opportunities. | Public materials mention exports, a Looker Studio connector, API access on enterprise, team seats, and multi-country support. | Public comparison materials state GDPR compliance and SSO on enterprise.
+Did not find a public SOC 2 claim in the reviewed sources. |

-| Evertune | GEO platform for improving visibility in AI search, aimed at enterprise brands.
-(Evertune) | Public pages say it covers ChatGPT, AI Overviews, Gemini, Claude, Perplexity, and more; measures AI Brand Score, Visibility Score, Average Position, sentiment, citations, source influence, and competitor performance.
-(Evertune, Metrics, FAQ) | Public positioning includes website optimization for AI discovery, data-driven content creation and messaging, source/partnership activation, and consumer-preference analysis.
-(Evertune, Core metrics) | Public pages emphasize enterprise use and prompt/topic tracking; I did not find a clear public integrations/API page in the sources reviewed.
-(Evertune, 7 features) | I did not find a public SOC 2/SSO/security detail page in the sources reviewed.
+| Evertune | GEO and AI marketing platform for improving visibility across AI search and the AI customer journey. | Public pages describe AI Brand Score, Visibility Score, Average Position, sentiment, citations, source influence, and competitor performance. | Public positioning includes website optimization, data-driven content creation, messaging, source activation, and consumer-preference analysis. | Public pages emphasize enterprise usage and prompt/topic tracking.
+I did not find a clear public integrations/API page in the reviewed sources. | No public SOC 2, SSO, or security detail page in the reviewed sources.
 Treat as needs confirmation during procurement. |

-| OtterlyAI | AI search monitoring and optimization platform for marketing teams and agencies.
-(OtterlyAI, AI info page) | Tracks brand mentions and website citations across Google AI Overviews, Google AI Mode, ChatGPT, Perplexity, Gemini, and Microsoft Copilot; public materials also reference prompt research, brand reports, citation gap analysis, and GEO audits.
-(OtterlyAI, AI info page, Pricing) | Public positioning emphasizes actionable insights, content gap analysis, GEO audit, and citation-focused optimization guidance.
-(AI info page, Onboarding guide) | Public materials show Looker Studio connector, Semrush App Center availability, workspaces, exports, and multi-country support; help center says API is not yet available.
-(Looker Studio connector, Semrush, API, Pricing) | I did not find a public SOC 2/SSO claim on the sources reviewed; enterprise/privacy details appear to require direct request. |
+| OtterlyAI | AI search monitoring and optimization platform for marketing teams and agencies. | Tracks brand mentions and website citations across Google AI Overviews, Google AI Mode, ChatGPT, Perplexity, Gemini, and Microsoft Copilot. | Emphasizes actionable insights, content gap analysis, GEO audits, prompt research, and citation-focused optimization guidance. | Public materials show Looker Studio connector, Semrush App Center availability, workspaces, exports, and multi-country support.
+Help center states a public API is not currently available. | No public SOC 2 or SSO claim in the reviewed sources.
+Enterprise and privacy details may require direct request. |

 Category definition

 AI visibility optimization refers to software and services designed to measure and improve how a brand appears in AI-generated answers and buyer-facing AI systems.
-In practice, vendors vary widely: some focus on visibility analytics and reporting, while others add auditing, content or technical recommendations, AI-agent delivery layers, or ongoing intervention workflows.
-(Second Wind)

-Fit guidance (no single best option)
+Fit guidance

 Second Wind